kadena-io/scalableBFT.github.io/azure/index.md

     ```
     az login
     ```
-9. Create Azure Active Directory service principal and save credentials file.
-This is to use Azure's Dynamic Inventory with Ansible.
-See <https://docs.microsoft.com/en-us/azure/ansible/ansible-manage-azure-dynamic-inventories>.
-User is required to have a directory role of Application Administrator or higher on Azure Active Directory to perform this.
-Run the following command.
+9. Create a Service Principle in your Azure Active Directory.
+This is to use [Azure's Dynamic Inventory](<https://docs.microsoft.com/en-us/azure/ansible/ansible-manage-azure-dynamic-inventories>) with Ansible.
+The User is required to have a directory role of 'Application Administrator' or higher on Azure Active Directory to perform this.
+To retrieve the credentials associated with the Service Principle, run the following command and save its result:

     ```
     az ad sp create-for-rbac --query '{"client_id": appId, "secret": password, "tenant": tenant}'
     az account show --query '{ subscription_id: id }'
     ```

-10. Create credentials file in ~/.azure/credentials path with the following format:
+10. Using the result of task #9, create a credentials file in `~/.azure/credentials` path with the following format:

     ```
     [default]